jarro2783/cxxopts/README.md

 Note that the result of `options.parse` should only be used as long as the `options` object that created it is in scope.

+## Exceptions

+Exceptional situations throw C++ exceptions.
+There are two types of
+exceptions: errors defining the options, and errors when parsing a list of arguments.
+All exceptions derive from `cxxopts::OptionException`.
+Errors defining options derive from `cxxopts::OptionSpecException` and errors parsing arguments derive from `cxxopts::OptionParseException`.

+All exceptions define a `what()` function to get a printable string explaining the error.

 ## Help groups

 Options can be placed into groups for the purposes of displaying help messages.